nolan-net/Random_Itinerary/README.md

 ## Random Itinerary: An Intuitive Random Travel Itinerary Generator

-**Random Itinerary** provides a seamless travel planning experience, leveraging the robust Google Places API to curate and present location data tailored to users' preferences.
+**Random Itinerary** intends to provide a spontaneous travel planning experience, leveraging the robust Google Places API to curate and present location data tailored to users' preferences.
 With options to create a spontaneous adventure or meticulously curate your favorite spots, our platform accommodates all sorts of travelers.
-Here's a comprehensive guide on how to use
+Here's a comprehensive guide on how it's used.

 ---